National Diversity Coalition for Trump

 The National Diversity Coalition for Trump (NDCTRUMP) was formed in April 2016 to provide support specifically from ethnic minorities for presidential candidate Donald Trump.

 History

-The idea for the group arose after a contentious meeting that Trump had with African-American pastors at Trump Tower in November 2015.
+The idea for the group arose after Trump's contentious meeting with African-American pastors at Trump Tower in November 2015.
 NDCTRUMP was co-founded by Darrell C. Scott.
 Bruce LeVell, the executive director of NDCTRUMP, was reportedly a contender for Trump's appointment to head the Small Business Administration.

-A stated purpose of the coalition is to recruit, mobilize and support educational efforts in order to elect Trump president and to demonstrate that Trump has support from people of color.
+A stated purpose of the coalition is to recruit, mobilize, and support educational efforts to elect Trump president and to demonstrate that Trump has support from people of color.